mtsanderson/huego/README.md

 # huego
-A simple library to interact with the Philips Hue Bridge API
+A simple library to interact with the Philips Hue API